AriFordsham/GHCWiki/frisby2013-q1.md

 ### Discovered Benefits of LLF

-We didn't see as much decrease in allocation as we would have liked.
+We haven't seen as much decrease in allocation as we would have liked, but there have been some nice benefits:

-- nice demonstration of the basic effect in puzzle
+#### Creates Inliner Opportunities

+Floating functions to the top-level creates more opportunities for the inliner.
+We've found two ways.

 - [\#7663](https://gitlab.haskell.org//ghc/ghc/issues/7663) - simulates having the inliner discount for free variables like it discounts for parameters

+- It also decreases size of functions by floating out internal let-bindings (eg big join points, etc).

+Both of these have been observed on puzzle, with commit feec91b71, it-thunk-limit=10, protect-last-arg.
+We get a big improvement in both allocation (-15.1%) and runtime (-1.4%) by allowing fast entries to be abstracted over.
+Oddly, if we additionally disallow undersat known calls to be abstract over, we get another runtime boost (up to -3.9%).
+These are both unfortunate from the fast-entry perspective, but demonstrate a big win.

+In particular, the worker for the derived equality function for the `StateType` contains a join-point.
+When the join-point is floated, the worker's Guidance goes from

+`IF_ARGS [70 70 80 0 60 60 60 0] 360 20`

+to

+`IF_ARGS [130 0 0 0 60 0 0 0] 220 20`

+while the floated join point itself gets a Guidance of

+`IF_ARGS [170 160 0 60 120 0 0] 300 60`}

+The loss of parameter discounts may be bad, but the reduction in size exemplifies a good thing.

+But there's a bigger change in puzzle's main loop: `$wtransfer` gets a 28% reduction in allocation.
+Furthermore, one of its contained letrecs gets a 56% percent reduction.
+This results in a %15 percent reduction for the whole program.b

+TODO I need ticky to track LNEs in order to pin down what's happening there.

+#### Creates Simplifier Opportunities

-- Floating functions to the top-level creates more opportunities for the simplifier.
+Floating functions to the top-level creates more opportunities for the simplifier.

+Abstracted from boyer2 (where `f` is a join point):

 ```wiki
 CTX[case a of [p1 -> let f x = ... in case a of ...]]
 ```

-> >
-> > The let prevents the cases from being merged.
-Since LLF is so aggressive, it floats f when it otherwise wouldn't be.
+The let prevents the cases from being merged.
+Since LLF is so aggressive, it floats f when it otherwise wouldn't be, enabling the case merge.

 ### Miscellaneous Findings